 The bladder is a flexible hollow organ that stores urine and slowly relaxes to hold more as it comes down from the kidneys.
 Bladder control problems include urinary incontinence, where urine leaks involuntarily, and urinary retention when the bladder doesn't empty completely.
 This can be a result of medications, neuromuscular disorders or obstructions in the urinary tract.
 Bladder cancers typically present with painless blood in the urine.

-What could happen: If urine stands still or backs up, kidney infections can develop.
-Stones from the kidney can get stuck here, and cause pain or worrisome infections as they get stuck along the way out.
-Cancers can arise in the lining of the ureters typically with bloody urine as a sign.
+The ureters are two tiny, muscular tubes which constantly flex and relax to transport urine out of the kidneys and down to the bladder.
+If urine backs up, kidney injury and infections can develop.
+Stones from the kidney can get stuck here and cause pain or worrisome infections as they get stuck along the way out.
+Cancers can also arise in the lining of the ureters, typically with bloody urine as a sign.

 If you feel any of these conditions could potentially apply to yourself, make sure to reach out to your primary doctor or urology specialist to discuss.

 Editor's note: This article was originally published on Nov.
 4th, 2016.